AdaCore/gnatcoverage/testsuite/Qualif/Appendix/Harness/app.rst

 The essential purpose of the qualification process is to make sure that improperly covered items are reported as such.

-On this ground, the testsuite enforces stricter checks for '``!``' and '``-``' items than for '``+``':
+For this reason, the testsuite enforces stricter checks for '``!``' and '``-``' items than for '``+``':

 * For '``-``' or '``!``' items, there must be an exact match between the